5ahmnm2021/03inclass-recap-jenngla/README.md

 none

 ## Project state:
-90%
+95%

 ## Limitations:
-Make Calculator functional
 Report a letter in the place of a number

 ## Lessons Learned:
 Build 2D Interface in Unity
-Randomize Colors
+Randomize Colors using C#
+Calculate numbers using C#
+using if/else
+using try and catch

 Copyright by Jennifer Glantschnig :)